paperless-ngx/paperless-ngx/CONTRIBUTING.md

 ## Testing:

-Please test your code!
+Please format and test your code!
 I know it's a hassle, but it makes sure that your code works now and will allow us to detect regressions easily.

 To test your code, execute `pytest` in the src/ directory.
 This also generates a html coverage report, which you can use to see if you missed anything important during testing.